cllckn/software-testing/module5/README.md

----
 ## **Hands-on Exercise 3**

+* Add PostgreSQL support for the application developed in Module 5 Exercise 2.

+* Develop a new web application that sends requests to this application.

+* Write related tests.

 ---

 ## Part 3: The Role of Mocking in Testing

 ### **What is Mocking?**
-Mocking is the process of creating fake implementations of modules, functions, or dependencies to test components in isolation.
-It helps to:
+Mocking is the process of simulating fake implementations of modules, functions, or dependencies to test components in isolation.
 - **Avoid dependency on external systems** (e.g., databases, APIs).
 - **Increase test speed and reliability** by replacing slow operations.
 - **Control test scenarios** by returning predefined responses.

 ### **Why Mock a Database?**
 When testing a Node.js REST API that interacts with a database:
-- A real database connection may introduce **flakiness** due to network issues.
+- A real database connection may introduce **instability** due to network issues.
 - The database may **not always have the expected test data**.
 - Setting up and tearing down a test database can be **time-consuming**.